jonson/tsgrok/README.md

 ## Installation

 ### Releases
-See the releases page for the latest releases.
+See the [releases](https://github.com/jonson/tsgrok/releases) page for the latest release.
 Binaries are provided for major platforms.

 ### Go
 The easiest way to install `tsgrok` is using `go install`: